icgc-argo/argo-docs/docs/submission/submitted-data.md

 ### Sample Status

-A donors registered tumour and normal sample count as well as submitted raw reads count are also tracked within this table.
+A donor's registered tumour and normal sample count as well as submitted raw reads count are also tracked within this table.

 ![Dashboard Donor Sample Status](/assets/submission/dashboard-samples-raw-reads.png)